istio/istio.io/content/en/blog/2026/who-gives-progressive-delivery-to-istio/index.md

 We built progressive delivery because shipping code straight to 100% of traffic turned out to be a bad idea.
 Mesh configuration is shipped straight to 100% of the mesh, several times a day, by a pipeline that checks whether the YAML parses.

 The tooling to fix this mostly exists.
 The metrics are already emitted.
 What's missing is treating configuration as a deployment that deserves the same care as the ones it governs.

----

-*Santhosh Kumar Somarapu is a senior infrastructure engineer working on platform reliability.
-He has spent most of the last decade on configuration-change safety and progressive delivery for large-scale infrastructure at Amazon, Microsoft, Meta and eBay.*